Criminal Law Act 1826: Section 29

 Sheriffs appointed for a county or Greater London are now known as high sheriffs, and any reference in any enactment or instrument to a sheriff must be construed accordingly in relation to sheriffs for a county or Greater London.

 Sections 30 to 32

-Section 30 of the act was repealed by section 170 of, and paragraph 1 of Schedule 15 to, and Schedule 16 to, the Criminal Justice Act 1988.
+Section 30 of the act was repealed by section 170 of, and paragraph 1 of schedule 15 to, and schedule 16 to, the Criminal Justice Act 1988.

-Section 31 of the act was repealed by section 56(4) of, and Part IV of Schedule 11 to, the Courts Act 1971.
+Section 31 of the act was repealed by section 56(4) of, and part IV of schedule 11 to, the Courts Act 1971.

-Section 32 of the act was repealed by the Statute Law Revision Act 1873.

-Legacy
+Subsequent developments

 In 1827, Peel's Acts were passed to modernise, consolidate and repeal provisions of the criminal law, territorially limited to England and Wales and Scotland, including: